Bogota Nightlife | The 14 Best Bars and Clubs in 2022

-I’ve said it many times before.
-Bogota nightlife is the best in Latin America.
+I’ve said it before and I’ll say it again: Bogota nightlife is the best in Latin America.

-Panama City has some fun high-end spots, but they’re all spread out.
-Lima, Peru nightlife can be a damn good time, but I’d still take Bogota over the Peruvian capital.
+Panama City has a few fun high-end spots, but they’re all too spread out.
+Lima nightlife can be a damn good time, but I’d still take Bogota over the Peruvian capital any day.

 But enough of me fluff.

 Let’s dig in.
 Everything you need to know about partying in Bogota, Colombia can be found below.
 And so much more, jefe.
 Te lo juro.

 If any of these sections are of interest to ya, then simply click the link to skip ahead.
 For the whole enchilada, err, bandeja paisa, just keep reading.

 Best Bars and Clubs in Bogota, Colombia | 2022 Edition

 So after going out way too much while actually in Bogota and getting my fair share of hangovers, I have a decent grasp of what the nightlife is all about in the city.